The Learner's Mindset

 It's something you return to.

-Stay with an idea for as long as you need.
+Stay with an idea for as long as it continues to teach you.

 A Lifelong Learner